 - Explore – review additional graphic elements you have on the page that are not visible on first look

 A common mistake is to assume that your users will go to the App Store page, review all screenshots, play the video, read the description and then make a rational decision whether to install or not.
 The reality is that most of them will never see your App Preview video, and only a fraction of them will actually see beyond your 2nd screenshot.
-This puts the weight on the first elements available to visitors on the page – your goal is to maximize the amount of people who Instantly Install and minimize the amount of people who Instantly Drop.
+This puts the weight on the first elements available to visitors on the page – your goal is to maximize the number of people who Instantly Install and minimize the number of people who Instantly Drop.
 (The third group, Exploring Visitors, are users who give you a second chance to convince them that your app has what they are looking for.
 We will discuss them in detail later on.)

 What Drives Instant Behavior?